bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/lightning-privacy.md

 ## Privacy potential of Lightning vs L1 Bitcoin

-Speaker 0: 00:06:40

 People have been writing about clustering transactions and labeling transaction clusters.
 And there are huge companies like Genelysis built on top of this premise that monetize on this expertise and sell basically the service of de-anonymizing users.
-And, okay, Bitcoin privacy on layer one is kind of more or less understood.
+Bitcoin privacy on layer one is kind of more or less understood.
 We understand what's bad about this and it can be to some extent improved using techniques like mixing, coin joins and so on.
 But with Lightning, we have a different set of tradeoffs, a different system.
 I see a huge potential here for privacy because Lightning is a layer two network.